dustin-lennon/Stormbot-TCL-Quote-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1284393748

+*	Started work on rating code.
+Not working as expected at the moment.
+Will work on later to fix.

 1284385721

 *	Fixed some code to mention how many quotes are in the database.